CAS Software Applications

 • Provide single sign-on feature for all applications.

-• Create similar look and feel that makes it easier for users to navigate applications.
+• Create a similar look and feel that makes it easier for users to navigate applications.

 • Provide navigation links between applications.